kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 4. Outcome:
-   * If the group (i.e., at least `minCount` Pods) can be placed, these Pods proceed directly to the pod-by-pod binding cycle with their selected nodes. these Pods proceed to the binding bycle with their selected nodes.
+   * If the group (i.e., at least `minCount` Pods) can be placed, these Pods proceed directly to the binding bycle with their selected nodes.
    * In case preemption is required, the PodGroup is moved back to the scheduling queue to wait for the preemption to take effect.
 This requires a subsequent Workload Scheduling Cycle to verify that the released resources make the placement feasible.